|Nutrition Facts (per serving)|

 How Strong Is the Kiwi Martini?

 The double shot of vodka used in this kiwi martini means that this is not a weak drink.
-It may be sweet, fruity, and really cute, but on average it has an alcohol content of 34 percent ABV (68 proof).
+It may be sweet, fruity, and really cute, but it has an alcohol content around 34 percent ABV (68 proof).
 This is only slightly lower than the bottling proof of the average flavored vodka, which is typically 70 proof.
 Keep this in mind because drinks like this will sneak up on you.

 - Probably the biggest challenge with the kiwi martini is skinning the fruit.
 It's a fuzzy little thing and the skin is not very easy to remove.
 But if you cut off the ends of a kiwi and work a spoon around the inside of the skin, all the green flesh pops right out.